janoleko/LaMa/README.md

 In addition to providing fast and easy to use versions of the **forward algorithm**, this package is supposed to be a toolbox for flexible and fast model building.
-Thus, it contains more helpful functions for building HMM-like models.
+Thus, it contains auxiliary functions for building HMM-like models.
 Currently these include:

 - The `tpm` family with